-The ADCS-Subsection concerns itself with the determination of the position and attitude of the CubeSat and the adjustment of its orientation during mission-critical operations.
-The team currently consists of roughly seven active members and commenced its work in late October 2018.
+The ADCS-Subsection concerns itself with the determination of the position and attitude of the CubeSat and the adjustment of its orientation during mission-critical maneuvers.
+The team currently consists of roughly eight active members and commenced its work in late October 2018

 What is ADCS about?